theodore-s-beers/feruca/README.md

 of the CLDR root collation order on its own.
 When defining a `Collator`, you can set the default options (see below), which indicate the use of the CLDR table with the "shifted" strategy.
 I think this is a good starting point.

-\[0\]: There is also a variant form, `collate_no_tiebreak`, which will return `Ordering::Equal` for any two strings that produce the same UCA sort key.
-(The normal version will fall back on byte-value comparison in such cases.)

 ## Example usage